 Make the trip shorter

-By including some longer days it’s possible to shorten the trip to 17 or 16 stages, while still walking the entire route.
+By including some longer days, it’s possible to shorten the trip further still to 17 or even 16 stages.
 The changes come in the middle section: we would combine the 2 stages between Engelberg and Meiringen into 1 longer day, and the 3 stages between Grindelwald and Griesalp into 2 days, with a night in Lauterbrunnen in the middle.
-This gives 5 stages not 7 from Engelberg to Kandersteg.
-(If you are contemplating just this central week, and if you prefer a quick blast, then this 5-stage trip is superb.)
+For week long section of the Via Alpina, we recommend our Via Alpina Bernese Oberland hike.

 Walk a shorter portion of the Via Alpina